 Areas of Practice

-A past president of the Illinois State Bar Association, Mr. Thies concentrates his practice in the areas of business representation, general litigation, appeals and real estate.
+A past president of the Illinois State Bar Association, Mr. Thies concentrates his practice in the areas of business representation, litigation, real estate, alternative dispute resolution, alternative energy, employment, and insurance.
 He has a broad range of experience, which includes the litigation of matters throughout the state of Illinois, from trial courts to the Illinois Supreme Court.